Open-DataFlow/RARE/readme.md

 You need to modify the value of the fsdp_config parameter to correspond to different models.
 If you wish to select more different models, you can choose to use llamafactory to start training or modify the code in train/sft.py

-- Training using only text datasets (medqa, pubmed, pubhealth, casehold)
+- Training using only text datasets (medqa, pubmed, pubhealth, casehold, finfact)
 ```
 bash train/sft.sh
 ```